| How lying marketers sold Roe v. Wade to

 These false figures took root in the consciousness of Americans,

 convincing many that we needed to crack the abortion law.
+"Another myth we fed to the public through the media

 was that legalizing abortion would only mean that the abortions taking